Post Banner Image

 Credit: Sergdid/ iStock

 What about international routes?
-The most turbulent flight in the world in 2024 was from Mendoza, Argentina (MDZ), to Santiago, Chile (SCL).
-The route experienced an average edr of 24.684, about seven points higher than the most turbulent route in North America.
-In fact, six of the top 10 most turbulent global routes touched the South American continent, which is punctuated by the Andes — the world’s longest mountain range.
+The most turbulent flight in the world in 2025 was from Mendoza, Argentina (MDZ), to Santiago, Chile (SCL).
+The route experienced an average edr of 22.983, about five points higher than the most turbulent route in North America.
+Four of the top 10 most turbulent global routes touched the South American continent, which is punctuated by the Andes (the world’s longest mountain range), while five of the top 10 turbulent flight routes were in China.
+The most turbulent flight route in North America, Denver to Jackson, ranked No. 10 globally.

-For turbulent airports worldwide, Santiago’s airport took the top spot, experiencing average turbulence of 23.065 throughout the year.
-Denver, the most turbulent airport in the U.S., landed at No. 8 on the worldwide list.
+For turbulent airports worldwide, Santiago’s airport took the top spot, experiencing average turbulence of 21.446 throughout the year.
+Denver, the most turbulent airport in the U.S., landed at No. 7 on the worldwide list with a 17.911 average edr.

 Is Turbulence Happening More Often?